Congressional Art Competition

 Accepted mediums for the two-dimensional artwork are as follows:

-• Drawings: colored pencil, pencil, ink, marker, pastels, charcoal (it is recommended that charcoal and pastel drawings be fixed).
+- Drawings: colored pencil, pencil, ink, marker, pastels, charcoal (Charcoal and pastel must be fixed.)

 Congressional App Challenge